pmndrs/drei/devDocs/DOCS_GENERATION.md

 2. Generates MDX files for the pmndrs/docs documentation site
 3. Supports optional `.docs.mdx` templates for complex components

+> **Note:** The `docs/` folder is gitignored - documentation is generated automatically in CI when you push to `master`.
+Local generation is for previewing only.

 ```
 ┌─────────────────────────────────────────────────────────────────┐
 │                        Build Script                             │